Mook-as/stackato-doc/admin/server/logging.rst

 via ``kato log``.

 Use ``logyard-cli stream debug`` to monitor only the Logyard-related log activity.
-It includes logyard, apptail, systail, and cloud_events.
+It includes logyard, apptail, systail, and logyard_sieve.